Do you think you need a “job” to make money?

 There are websites that conduct mock trials on behalf of their clients, which are mostly lawyers.

-These lawyers want to know how their case is going to go in the real trial.
+These lawyers want to know how their case might go when they are in the actual courtroom facing the judge and the jury.

 So, to get a sense for it, and adjust their strategy accordingly, they use mock trial sites to present their case in front of an online jury.